Updated:

 The most important factor when buying a clothing

 The researcher also wanted to know if these consumers pay attention to sustainable development in the fashion industry.
 Most of the respondents stated that they occasionally pay attention to sustainable development.
 A significant minority noted that they usually pay attention.
 The data shows that an overwhelming majority of the participants, at about 90%, pay attention to sustainable development.
-Only 10% noted that they never pay attention, while none of the participants stated that they are not aware of the concept, as shown in figure 4.2 below.
-It is encouraging that customers are becoming sensitive about sustainable development in the fashion industry, as shown in appendix 3.
+Only 10% noted that they never pay attention, while none of the participants stated that they are not aware of the concept, as shown in Figure 4.2 below.
+It is encouraging that customers are becoming sensitive about sustainable development in the fashion industry, as shown in Figure 3.

 Do you pay attention to sustainable development?

 The researcher then presented the participants with two options when purchasing a cloth.
 They were asked to state whether they would sacrifice eco-friendliness for the affordability of the product.
 As shown in figure 4.3 below, the majority of the participants, at 62%, noted that they will opt for an eco-friendly but a little expensive product.
 The other 38% noted that they will prefer a cheap product that is not eco-friendly.
-This is an indication that customers are becoming sensitive to the product that they purchase.
-Appendix 2 shows a physical store of fashion products on display.
+This is an indication that customers are becoming sensitive to the products that they purchase.
+Figure 2 shows a physical store of fashion products on display.

 Customers’ choice when purchasing a cloth

-Figure 4.3: Customers’ choice when purchasing a cloth
+Figure 4.3: Customers’ Choice When Purchasing a Cloth

 Case study/Brand Analysis